malramsay64/phd-thesis/01_Methods/Computational_Methods.md

-provides peer-review guidelines for scientific software. [@joss-reveiw-criteria] As projects change and develop the original review of the work becomes outdated, particularly for projects which are widely used and trusted, the peer-review takes place on *every* change made.
+provides peer-review guidelines for scientific software. [@joss-reveiw-criteria] As projects change and develop the original review of the work becomes outdated, for widely used and trusted projects the peer-review takes place on *every* change made.
 For example the Gromacs project requires approval from multiple authors before any change is incorporated into the main codebase. [@Pall2015]